Rahn-IT/frostbyte_terminal/Readme.md

 This is the iced widget / component pattern.
 It handles parsing of the given terminal output and can generate a view to display the terminal.

+For Parsing ANSI and managing the character grid, it uses wezterm.

-The widget is designed to be plugged into any pty backend, be it serial, over the network or locally like Frostbyte does.
+The widget is designed to be plugged into any terminal backend, be it serial, over the network or locally like Frostbyte does.

 ### frostbyte_term